Jeevanesh18/IDSC_SPECT/README.md

 ```bash
   bash predict.sh
    ```
+**Reminder: I predicted using the best checkpoint path after 200 epoch**

 ## 🔍 Visualization & Insights
 Medical AI must be explainable.
 We generate detailed PDF reports for every patient in the test set.
 **Generate Reports:**